$BKT$ transitions in classical and quantum long-range systems: Low temperature expansion

 This argument then suggests that $\sigma_{*} = 2$.
-If compared with the Sak's criterion this implies an effective anomalous exponent $\eta = 0$.
-Let us notice, however, how low-temperature approximation \textit{per se} is unable to describe the topological configurations, since $\theta_{\mathbf{i}}$ is no longer a phase, and thus is no longer defined up to multiples of $2 \pi$.
-As a consequence, even in the short range case, the approximation is unable to reproduce the phenomenology of the BKT transition.
+If compared with Sak's criterion, this implies an effective anomalous exponent $\eta = 0$.
+Let us notice, however, how the low-temperature approximation \textit{per se} is unable to describe the topological configurations, since $\theta_{\mathbf{i}}$ is no longer a phase, and thus is no longer defined up to multiples of $2 \pi$.
+As a consequence, even in the SR case, the approximation is unable to correctly reproduce all the phenomenology of the BKT transition.